tim-peterson/timrpeterson/about.md

 permalink: /about/
 ---

 I'm a postdoc at Harvard in molecular biology.
+Starting next July (2016) I'm going to be a assistant professor in the department of medicine at Washington University St. Louis.

 I've created [Onarbor](https://onarbor.com/) and previously, [Leangap](https://leangap.com/).

 My lab site will be available soon at: [lab.timrpeterson.com](http://lab.timrpeterson.com/)